 Each day, people spend a large portion of their time in one or more of these places when they are at home, work, school, running errands or participating in recreational activities.
 With so many potential locations presenting a risk of a fall, it should come as no surprise that slip-and-fall cases are common throughout Atlanta and Georgia.

-Types of Atlanta Slip and Fall Accidents
+Types of Slip and Fall Accidents in the South

 While slip and fall accidents can happen almost anywhere, they are most likely to occur when maintenance problems exist or when a building is not designed in a safe and effective way.
 The most common reasons for slip-and-fall accidents include: